 Traditionally, IT has built its systems from the bottom up, starting with hardware, installing hypervisors and operating systems, and finally launching applications.
 Successful cloud deployments turn that stack on its head, focusing first on the applications and, based on their needs, selecting the cloud infrastructure on which they would best run.
 The result is a highly available, highly scalable architecture at an economical price.

 5. Test against technical requirements

 Once you have your PoC application running on a cloud you can start to refine it.
 Test it for performance.
 Ensure that it meets your security and compliance requirements.
 Integrate support for it into your existing IT Service Management processes.
 And when everything is running smoothly, you can consider developing more complex workloads.

 Common technical pitfalls are many.
 The biggest challenge is likely to be storage performance.
 You may not get the level of performance you're used to with your existing SAN.
 As an alternative, consider a cloud provider that can offer tunable IOPS performance or one that provides a combination of bare metal and cloud servers.
 Use bare metal servers for high-performance storage along with cloud servers for elastic workloads.

 Organizations often share storage in data centers by mounting the same volume on multiple servers at the same time.
 You can't always do this with cloud storage, but you can get around this limitation by using shared file systems such as GlusterFS to share storage on the cloud.

 Licensing may be an issue if the software you want to deploy is metered by physical CPU cores or hosts.
-RightScale can help with that problem because a number of independent software vendors (ISV) make their software available through the RightScale MultiCloud Marketplace, with licensing costs based on a cloud-friendly usage-based model.
+RightScale can help with that problem because a number of independent software vendors (ISV) make their software available through RightScale, with licensing costs based on a cloud-friendly usage-based model.